botflymother/NTS-1-RevEng/README.md

 # NTS-1-RevEng

-Reverse engineering a Rev.D Korg NTS-1.
+Reverse engineering the hardware for a Rev.D Korg NTS-1.
 In progress.

 ## REPO INDEX